GInxh/GInxh.github.io/about.md

 I am now the first dedicated SRE for a blockchain company that provides a platform for decentralized applications for users hosting their own encrypted data in the cloud.

-I am currently developing cloud host agnostic testing tools to support user hosted nodes for a secure and optimized user experience, first in class blockchain monitoring tools, with a focus on decentralization for developing infrastructure as software.
+I am currently developing cloud host agnostic testing tools to support user hosted nodes for a secure and optimized user experience, and first in class blockchain monitoring tools, with a focus on decentralization for developing infrastructure as software.

 In my spare time, I like to [code](https://github.com/GInxh/), and take classes to also complete my Bachelors in Computer Science.